dlteif/CS585-final-project/README.md

 **According to this metric, Wiener Deconvolution is best followed by Blind Deconvolution and DeblurGANv2.
 However, this contradicts our qualitative assesment below.
 We believe that the artifacts introduced by Blind Deconvolution introduce some high frequency noise without actually sharpening the frame.**

 ### Qualitative Evaluation

+**For all qualitative results we recommend clicking for higher resolution.**

 To further compare the tested methods, we present the outputs of the 3 different methods side by side along with the ground truth over 20 frames sharpness, artifacts.
 Below is an example figure in which can easily compare the methods.